 - 2.2.1.1.
-The Contractor is responsible to provide all cleaning products and disinfectants, all tools, equipment and equipment consumables including but not limited to mops, pails, pressure washer, floor scrubing machine and vacuum cleaners unless otherwise stipulated. - The Contractor is responsible to provide all the following consumables: 2.2.1.2.
+The Contractor is responsible to provide all cleaning products and disinfectants, all tools, equipment and equipment consumables including, but not limited to mops, pails and vacuum cleaners unless otherwise stipulated.

+- 2.2.1.2.
+The Contractor is responsible to provide all the following consumables:

+- Protective Clothing/Equipment

+- Bio-hazard, leak-proof containers

+- 2.2.1.3 Materials to be supplied by the RCMP that the Contractor may need to perform activities listed in 2.1.1.2. are:

+- Hand soap

+- Furnace filters

+- Garbage bags

+- Light bulbs

-Hand Soap - Sani-bags Garbage bags Paper towels - Toilet tissue
+- Paper towels